2025 Cobb County Special Election

 how to VOTE ON ELECTION DAY

-Special Election Primary Runoff day is March 11th polls will be open from 7:00am - 7:00pm.
+Special Election General day is April 29th and polls will be open from 7:00am - 7:00pm.

 Get Prepared